xtrinch/esp-weather-station/README.md

 ## Usage

-Make sure to clone with `git clone --recursive REPO-URL` to make sure `ESP-make-easy` submodule is cloned along.

 Before flashing, copy `import_env.example.py` to `import_env.py` and fill in your own configuration.

 Make sure you upload the `/data` folder where the images and fonts reside to the ESP before flashing.
 You can do that with `pio run --target uploadfs` or just use the platformio addon for vscode and click on `Upload Filesystem Image`.